 Each spinal cord injury is unique, but in general, the higher the injury is, the more paralysis is present.
 Damage to the spinal nerves in the neck (cervical) can lead to quadriplegia or tetraplegia, which is loss of sensation and/or movement in the arms, legs, and chest.
 Damage to the lower spinal nerves can lead to paraplegia, or loss of sensation or movement in the lower body and legs.
 Injuries very high in the spinal cord can affect breathing, but this is rare.
 Bowel and bladder control may be affected, no matter where the spinal cord injury.

-Living with a Spinal Cord Injury: Common Questions
+Spinal Cord Injuries: Common Questions

 People who experience spinal cord injuries have many questions: “How much will I recover?”
 “What can I expect from the process?”
 “What should I tell friends and family?”